avi-saraiya/Baby-Names-Data-Analyzer/README.md

 * <b>rank_f:</b> Retrieves the rank of a female name.
 * <b>rank_m:</b> Retrieves the rank of a male name.

+## Note
+For the sake of simplicity, this project deals only with two genders.
+It can be used for as many genders as the user desires.

 ## License
 This script is open source.
 You are free to use, modify, and distribute it under the MIT License.